hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Import the entire 'eagle' settings script into transform instead of the individual variables in order to clean up the script
 - [ ] Update 'locate_related_documents_table_rows' function in record to use a 'quick' locator
 - [ ] May need to update the 'record' function if the attempted partial doesn't work ('https://stackoverflow.com/questions/49301880/pass-several-arguments-to-function-from-map')
+- [ ] Review and drop (or determine if useful) the 'verify' script from the directory

 ### Iguana To Do